 #6 Use Emojis to convey emotions

-People’s inboxes are crowded with dozens of emails everyday, making it difficult for your emails to stand out from the rest.
-Using emojis in your subject lines is a great method to grab attention and get your emails opened.
+People’s inboxes often have dozens of emails everyday, making it difficult for your emails to stand out from the rest.
+Using emojis in your subject lines is a great method to grab attention and get people to open your emails.

-56% of brands using emoji in their email lines had a higher open rate.
+56% of brands who use emojis in their email lines had a higher open rate.

 The use of emojis creates contrast in a recipient’s inbox, with colours and shapes that catch the eye.
 Due to their eye-catching nature, emojis are proven to increase open rates, so be sure to incorporate them into your email strategy!